Alcohol Addiction And The LGBTQ Community

 Members of the LGBTQ community belong to a minority group, which is often a source of stress.
 Minority stress is defined as, “negative effects associated with adverse social conditions experienced by individuals of a marginalized social group.”
 In addition to the LGBTQ community, minority stress can affect members of certain racial groups, religious, or practitioners of alternative lifestyles.
 In response to internalized bigotry and discrimination, some LGBTQ people drink alcohol in the hopes of coping.

 Minority stress can cause feelings of isolation from society, family, and friends.
 Due to a lack of social support, members of the LGBTQ community who struggle with alcohol may suffer in silence.
-Furthermore, LGBTQ people who have been disowned by family members face additional challenges for their wellness and mental health.
+A major challenge for LGBTQ individuals who have been estranged by family members is lack of support.

 How Alcohol Affects LGBTQ Women

 Research indicates that women in the LGBTQ community suffer higher rates of alcohol addiction than LGBTQ men.
 For example, women who identify as lesbian were 3 times more likely to have an alcohol use disorder when compared to homosexual men and heterosexual women.
 Bisexual women were nearly 6.5 times more likely than heterosexual women to meet the Diagnostic and Statistical Manual 5th Edition criteria for alcohol dependence.

 The experiences of negative consequences from alcohol vary between lesbian and bisexual women.
 Lesbian women are 11 times more likely and bisexual women 2 or more times more likely to report negative consequences due to drinking.
 Ideas surrounding the numbers of lesbian and bisexual women battling alcoholism range from traditional and gender-based to trauma-based.
 For example, men often drink to portray an image of aggression or masculinity; however, women who endured sexual trauma and are dealing with gender-based discrimination may have more incentive to drink alcohol.
 Lesbian or bisexual women who suffer alcoholism while pregnant suffer greater risks.

 LGBTQ-Friendly Treatment Options